szhajdu/ai-spell-checker-chrome-ext/README.md

 1. Open the extension settings by navigating to the options page.
 2. Enter your OpenAI API key in the provided field.
+3. (Optional) Set a custom prompt template.
+Use `{text}` to indicate where the selected text should be inserted.